elix/rfcs/proposals/0000-mixins.md

 This proposes that the project agree upon functional mixins as our standard way to share aspects of behavior and public APIs across our components.
-Functional mixins take the form of a function that takes a class argument and returns an extended class implementing the mixin's functionality:
+Functional mixins take the form of a plain JavaScript function that takes a class argument and returns an extended class implementing the mixin's functionality:

     const MyMixin = (base) => class MyMixin extends base {
       // Mixin defines properties and methods here.